devasaur/fadeM.js/README.md

 fadeM.js has been tested and works in current versions of Chrome & Firefox, and IE. NOTE: In IE, transition speed isn't working.
 This is a known issue.
 You can still specify start opacity however.

-This script is currently under development to improve and add more features.
+This script is currently UNDER DEVELOPMENT to improve and add more features.

 To initiate: